Earning miles – Basics

 You can, of course, register with various programs at the same time.
 But don’t register with every airline, one for each alliance is enough.

-- For Oneworld we suggest you register with: British Airways Excecutive Club
+- For Oneworld we suggest you to register with: British Airways Excecutive Club

 - For Skyteam: Air France Flyingblue